mohamed-mamdouh41199/SOLID-Principles/README.md

 **Idea:** If you have a general type (like "bird") and specific versions (like "sparrow" or "penguin"), the specific versions should work anywhere the general type is used without causing problems.

 **Why?** Imagine a toy box where any toy car can fit in a "car" slot.
 If a specific car doesn’t fit, it breaks the system.
 In code, this means specific types should behave like their general type so you can swap them out without surprises.

+---

+## 4. Interface Segregation Principle (ISP)
+**Idea:** Don’t force your code to use things it doesn’t need.
+Keep interfaces (the rules your code follows) small and specific.

+**Why?** If you give someone a huge toolbox with tools they’ll never use, it’s overwhelming.
+In code, if a part of your program is forced to follow rules it doesn’t need, it’s harder to work with.
+By keeping rules focused, your code stays clear and efficient.

+---

+## 5. Dependency Inversion Principle (DIP)
+**Idea:** Big parts of your code shouldn’t rely on specific details of smaller parts.
+Instead, both should rely on general rules (abstractions).

+**Why?** Imagine building a house that only works with one specific brand of bricks.
+If that brand disappears, you’re stuck!
+In code, if big parts depend on small, specific details, changing those details is hard.
+By using general rules, you can swap out details (like switching brick brands) without rebuilding everything.